Things I'm not buying in 2026

 • Don't rely on a trend to be interesting

 Style over trends.
 Always.
-I might even start a capsule wardrobe.

 'Sustainable' products I don't actually need